-PART 1: GREEN PLANNING NFRASTRUCTURE MEASURES IMPLEMENTATION STAGE GHG/Emission Reductions Alternative Fuels Including Electric Vehicle Infrastructure.
+PART 1: GREEN PLANNING & INFRASTRUCTURE MEASURES IMPLEMENTATION STAGE GHG/Emission Reductions Alternative Fuels Including Electric Vehicle Infrastructure.
 The Applicant/Developer shall provide plans and specifications to the County demonstrating that "alternative energy fueling stations" and other parking requirements shall be installed as follows.
 An "alternative energy vehicle fueling station" is a 208/240 VAC electrical vehicle charging station or a station providing another new or improved technology (e.g. compressed natural gas (CNG) and hydrogen fuel cell) that provides refueling for vehicles that do not use fossil fuel.
 Business Park and Institutional land use designations shall provide a minimum of one alternative energy vehicle fueling station on-site for the first 50,000 square feet of usable floor space and additional alternative energy vehicle fueling docks shall provide a 240 kV outlet in the vicinity of the loading dock.
-The Town Center and each Village Center shall provide a minimum of one alternative energy vehicle fueling station with multiple outlets.
-Designated Transit Hubs shall provide a minimum of one alternative energy vehicle fueling station.
-Parking structures and parking lots with 20 or more parking spaces that serve uses other than residential or nonresidential buildings (e.g., trailhead, park), and parking structures and parking lots for multifamily residential buildings with 17 or more multifamily units shall include a minimum of 5 percent preferentially located parking spaces for alternative-fueled (electric, natural ga, or similar low-emitting technology) vehicles, and 5 percent, but no less than one, shall be equipped with alternative energy vehicle fueling station.
+The Town Center and each Village Center shall provide a minimum of one alternative energy vehicle fueling station.
+Parking structures and parking lots with 20 or more parking spaces that serve uses other than residential or nonresidential buildings (e.g., trailhead, park), and parking structures and parking lots of alternative fuel (electric, natural gas, or similar low-emitting technology) vehicles, and 5 percent, but no less than one, shall be equipped with alternative energy vehicle fueling station.
 The design and installation shall be consistent with Section A4.106.8.2, Residential Voluntary Measures, of the CALGreen Code.
-PR Installation shall be consistent with Section A5.106.5.3, Nonresidential Voluntary Measures (Tier 1), of the 2016 CALGreen Code.
+Installation shall be consistent with Section A5.106.5.3, Nonresidential Voluntary Measures (Tier 1), of the 2016 CALGreen Code.
 Each single-family residence shall include one 208/240 kV outlet, suitable for use for electric vehicles.
-The installation shall comply with requirements of the 2016 CALGreen Code Section 4.106.4.1, or the most applicable code at the time of construction.
+The installation shall be construction.
 The TMA shall encourage the use of the best feasible alternative fuel technology to be used in transit, solid waste management, HOA, CFD, fleet and other community service vehicles.
-A refueling facility for alternative fuels shall be installed to meet demand once the TMA has determined that 5 percent of residential or employment vehicles are powered by fuels other than petroleum and electricity. /ellness iHG/Emission Reductions Parking Plan.
+A refueling facili PR Wellness GHG/Emission Reductions Parking Plan.
 Provide a framework for a community-wide parking plan that is based on parking demand and need. ТМ